FelipeAlvesLeao/Ticketing-FEST/README.md

 mvn package
 java -jar target/TicketingApplication.jar
 ```
-Make sure that you're running this command while on a version of the Java 17 JDK.
+Make sure that you're running this command while the JAVA_HOME variable points to a version of the Java 17 JDK.
 ## Built With

 * [Spring](https://spring.io/) - Java framework for back-end